 Planning & Zoning

-The Planning and Zoning Division is responsible for maintaining and providing information relative to land use regulations including allowable uses and development regulations.
-Staff performs review of building and zoning (fence/signs) permit applications, various licensing applications, and site plans for all multi-family residential, commercial, and industrial expansions and new projects to ensure compliance with the zoning ordinance.
+The division also maintains and provides information relative to land use regulations, including allowable uses and development regulations.
+Staff review building and zoning (fence/signs) permit applications, various licensing applications, and site plans for all multi-family residential, commercial, and industrial expansions and new projects to ensure compliance with the zoning ordinance.
 Planning staff provides support to the Planning Commission, Zoning Board of Appeals, and the Historic District Commission.

 Prior to starting any project on your property, please call 269-966-3320 to determine the applicable regulations specific to your property and project, as well as the appropriate review process that may be necessary.